-- 6.15.
-The Trustees are required to assess annually the extent to which the charges and transaction costs borne by members represent good value. - 6.16.
-Analysis was undertaken by the Trustee's professional advisers, Barnett Waddingham LLP, and the findings set out in a report dated July 2022. - 6.17.
+- 6.19.
+The Trustees are required to assess annually the extent to which the charges and transaction costs borne by members represent good value. - 6.20.
+Analysis was undertaken by the Trustees' professional advisers, Barnett Waddingham LLP, and the findings set out in a report dated July 2023. - 6.21.
 Recognising that low cost does not necessarily mean good value, the assessment considered whether the services for which members pay or share the costs are suitable for, relevant to and (likely to be) valued by members and whether performance of the services had been effective.
-Consideration was also made of the costs relative to other options available in the market. - 6.18.
-Various investment-related services for which members do not directly bear the costs are nevertheless inextricably linked to creating the environment under which investment returns are delivered, e.g. strategy, monitoring and the investment governance structure, so these were included in the assessment. - 6.19.
-Other services paid for by Stannah Lifts Holdings Limited ("the Company") were excluded but nevertheless deliver value to members, e.g. the services of professional advisers and the operation of the trustee board, with a duty to act in the best interest of members.
+Consideration was also made of the costs relative to other options available in the market. - 6.22.
+Various investment-related services for which members do not directly bear the costs are nevertheless inextricably linked to creating the environment under which investment returns are delivered, e.g. strategy, monitoring and the investment governance structure, so these were included in the assessment.

-- 6.20.
-In relation to the Scheme, the member-borne charges and transaction costs relate to: - investment services - administration services - communication services - 6.21.
-The assessment considered: - 6.21.1. in relation to investment services: - the investment strategy, e.g. the design of the default and range of alternative options - the arrangements for monitoring the performance of the investment options and reviewing the investment strategy - the investment governance arrangements - 6.21.2. in relation to administration services: - the general administration arrangements - arrangements in relation to financial transactions - data and record keeping - 6.21.3. in relation to communication services: - communication strategy - pre-retirement communications - at/post retirement communications - 6.22.
-The Trustees concluded that the Scheme offers good value in relation to the charges and transaction costs borne by members. - 6.23.
-In reaching this conclusion, the Trustee recognised: - 6.23.1. whilst some of the administration service levels may have fallen in respect of a few individual cases, on the whole the administration service and underlying processes together with the Trustees' monitoring of the service and interaction by the Company on individual cases added value for the members. - 6.23.2. the communication services, on-line functionality and presentations undertaken by the provider during the period provided excellent value for members. - 6.23.3. the work undertaken to implement the changes to the default considered the membership needs and the pricing of the new funds, as well as the timing of the transition, with charge negotiations having been undertaken by the Trustees with the provider to ensure the best price possible for the funds.
+- 6.23.
+Other services paid for by Stannah Lifts Holdings Limited ("the Company") were excluded but nevertheless deliver value to members, e.g. the services of professional advisers and the operation of the trustee board, with a duty to act in the best interest of members. - 6.24.
+In relation to the Scheme, the member-borne charges and transaction costs relate to: - investment services - administration services - communication services - 6.25.
+The assessment considered: - 6.25.1. in relation to investment services: - the investment strategy, e.g. the design of the default and range of alternative options - the arrangements for monitoring the performance of the investment options and reviewing the investment strategy - the investment governance arrangements - 6.25.2. in relation to administration services: - the general administration arrangements - arrangements in relation to financial transactions - · data and record keeping - 6.25.3. in relation to communication services: - · communication strategy - pre-retirement communications - at/post retirement communications - 6.26.
+The Trustees concluded that the Scheme offers good value in relation to the charges and transaction costs borne by members. - 6.27.
+In reaching this conclusion, the Trustees recognised: - 6.27.1.
+Throughout the year there had been areas of improved value with the quality of data provided for the Trustees in the Scottish Widows' reformatted Governance Reports and the new Investment Adviser's monitoring reports, as well as greater visibility for the Trustees on the admin processes and training with the visit to Scottish Widows, all helping the Trustees better understand the members and their needs.
+In addition, the delivery of member presentations was well received. - 6.27.2.
+However, the significant areas which have detracted value have been delays and confusion with regard to the issuing of benefit statements; lack of accessibility for members through the Scottish Widows Membersite for part of the period; and, the lack of post transition reporting following completion of the investment changes. - 6.28.
+A number of key actions were identified as part of the assessment, with the Trustees continuing to monitor Scottish Widows' administration services and on-line functionality as well as the investment performance and liaising with the Company regarding the pension provision to ensure good value continues for Scheme members in the developing pensions market.